ReSwift/ReSwift/Docs/Getting Started Guide.md

 1. You can add **subscribers** to the store and **dispatch actions**.
 2. The actions will be pre-processed by your **middleware**.
 The middleware can act on actions and pass them along, producing side effects or dispatch additional actions itself.
 It can also do some side effects like logging to the console and pass the action along.
 3. Finally, if any action was passed through all middleware, it'll reach the root **reducer**, here called `appReducer` by convention.
 The reducer changes the **state** according to the incoming action.
 4. The resulting state is then stored in the **store**.
 The store consequently propagates the new state to all **subscriptions**, reaching the **subscriber** objects if the subscription requirements are met.
-For example, you can notify subscribers only when the state they are interested in has changed.
+For example, one requirement may be to notify subscribers only when the state they are interested in has changed.
+This is the default `Store` setting.
+If you want to pass on identical states after a reducer pass, have a look at `automaticallySkipsRepeats` in the `Store`'s initializer.

 For reference, the store's initializer and the initializer's type requirements all together look like this: